Finally Sleep and Wake Up Rested

 If you’ve caught yourself saying things like:

-• “My brain won’t shut off.
+“My brain is spiraling.
 It’s like a computer with too many tabs open.”

 You’re not alone.
 Chronic insomnia affects 1 in 10 adults, and the average person struggles for 15 years before finding a treatment that actually works, not because they aren’t trying, but because the most effective treatment is the one almost nobody talks about.
 Only 15% of people have ever heard of CBT-I.